The intimate nature of a relationship between two individuals is one that requires communication, trust and respect.

 Strategies For Responding To Your Partner’s Request To Leave

-When your partner tells you to leave his house, it can be difficult to know how best to respond.
-The first step is for each person in the relationship to take a moment and allow time for emotions to cool down before engaging in further dialogue.
+When your partner tells you to leave his house, knowing how best to respond can be challenging.
+The first step is for each person in the relationship to take a moment and allow emotions to cool down before engaging in further dialogue.

-Discussing things when one or both of you are angry will only serve as an obstacle to finding a resolution.
+Discussing things when one or both of you are angry will only hinder finding a resolution.

-Consider involving a third party such as a mutual friend or professional therapist who may help mediate the situation with more objectivity than either of you can provide on your own.
+Consider involving a third party, such as a mutual friend or professional therapist, who may help mediate the situation more objectively than you can provide.

-It is important that each person involved in the relationship respects their boundaries and does not try to control another’s behavior through any form of manipulation, coercion, or aggression.
+It is essential that each person involved in the relationship respects their boundaries and does not try to control another’s behavior through manipulation, coercion, or aggression.

 Instead, work towards understanding one another’s perspectives while maintaining healthy communication habits that focus on problem-solving instead of blame.